chuckjia/receipt-recognition-bsl/MATLAB_Prototype/Readme.md

-# Project Boshilun Prototype Code Documentation
+# Project Prototype Code Documentation

 This is a prototype program for the Boshilun OCR project.
 The program is written in MATLAB.